-Kalaurie presents a series of limited edition capsule collections drawing inspiration from life, human emotion and personal experiences from a feminine perspective to create a body of work that is intimate and emotive - clothing that tells a story.
+Kalaurie presents annual limited edition capsule collections drawing inspiration from life, human emotion and personal experiences from a feminine perspective to create a body of work that is intimate and emotive - clothing that tells a story.

 With quality, timelessness, craftsmanship and environmental consciousness holding equal priority, Kalaurie creates pieces which are designed and crafted to be treasured for a lifetime.